 Coronavirus (COVID-19) Updates and Information

 Dare to Care Food Bank is closely following developments with the COVID-19 challenge, especially for individuals who are food insecure.
 We prioritize the health and safety of our community, volunteers, and staff, and we are taking extra precautions to safely respond to increased food needs during this time.
 Currently, all staff, volunteers, and visitors to Dare to Care facilities are required to wear a mask while inside.

-Our COVID-19 task force meets daily to identify operational changes needed to ensure food assistance is maintained during this very volatile period.
+Our COVID-19 task force meets to identify operational changes needed to ensure food assistance is maintained during this volatile period.
 Responding to crisis is a team effort and we know you are experiencing this alongside us.
 We are grateful for the community’s support in making our response efforts possible.

 Want to help?

-If you would like to support our COVID-19 response efforts, please consider making a donation here.
+- If you would like to support our COVID-19 response efforts, please consider making a donation here.
 This allows us to use your gift to meet the greatest need.
 Every $1 donated helps provide 3 meals.

 - Our partner agencies are operational and some need additional volunteer support.
 These sites schedule their own volunteers, so you will need to communicate with them directly.
 Follow this link to find a site near you.
-Many of our partners are experiencing a high volume of calls, so please be prepared to share the following information: email address, phone number, your availability, and what type of support you can provide (food distribution, transportation/delivery, or as-needed support).
+Many of our partners are experiencing a high volume of calls, so please be prepared to share the following information: email address, phone number, availability, and what type of support you can provide (food distribution, transportation/delivery, or as-needed support).